oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

             **Note**:
             - Enter *`Yes`* to continue
-            - You must be successfully connected to dbsec-lab VM as opc!
+            - You must be successfully connected to dbsec-lab VM!

         - If so, please close the SSH session